rotated8/dotfiles/README.md

 If Neovim is installed, link `~/.vimrc` to `~/.config/nvim/init.vim`.
 (Check [the Neovim wiki](https://github.com/neovim/neovim/wiki/FAQ#where-should-i-put-my-config-vimrc) to make sure this is correct)

+My preferred font is [Iosevka](https://be5invis.github.io/Iosevka/)- version 3.0.1 Regular Fixed is included.
-Two fonts are included: [Iosevka](https://be5invis.github.io/Iosevka/), version 3.0.1, and Vimconsolata, a patched version of [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) (version unknown).
-Iosevka works better with vim-airline, and is used by default in the .vimrc and .minttyrc.
+Iosevka works well with vim-airline, and is used by default in the `.vimrc`.
 I prefer the "Fixed" version of Iosevka, mostly because I don't want ligatures in my math symbols.

 Links